Nishanth-Emu/TeamTasker-Web-Task/Readme.md

 # 🧑‍💻 TeamTasker-Web-Task

-## 📅 Day 7 – Frontend Progress Update
+## 📅 Day 8 – Progress Update

 ### ✅ What's Done Today

-- 🖥️ **Notification Dashboard Page**
+- 🐞 **Notification Bug**
-  - Designed and implemented a dedicated page to view all real-time notifications.
+  - Fixing issues with the notification system to ensure consistent delivery and display.

-  - Ensures a clean and informative UI for users to track updates.
+- 🧾 **Project Form UI Improved**

-- 🐛 **Notification Bug Fixes**
+  - Enhanced the project creation/editing form for better usability and layout clarity.

-  - Resolved issues causing delayed or missing notifications in some scenarios.
+- 🎨 **General UI Improvements**

-- 🔔 **Notification Feature Enhanced**
+  - Refined components and spacing for a cleaner, more polished experience.

-  - Extended and improved the notification system across multiple modules.
+- 🧑‍💼 **Dashboard Design Revamped**
-  - Notifications now work seamlessly across user actions and socket events.
+  - Updated dashboard layout to improve navigation and data visibility.

 ---